-Hurricane Dorian continues northwestward around the southern edge of a large Atlantic high pressure system.
-The high is expected to build westward across the state, which will continue moving Dorian off to the westnorthwest or even westward.
+Hurricane Dorian continues to move northwestward around the southwestern edge of a large high pressure over the Atlantic.
+However, this high pressure is forecast to expand westward, which will shove Dorian westward as well.

 Wind Shear (shaded) and Wind Shear Tendencies (contoured)